 Once you are satisfied with the content that you have curated, you may export it to Word, Excel or, RIS format.

 I prefer exporting to Excel format as I get a better view of my research content.
 Here’s how it looks when exported as an excel sheet.

 This sheet is called ‘Literature Review Matrix’.
 I will start paraphrasing each block and skip the ones which I don’t find relevant for my paper anymore.
 Once I complete the paraphrasing I simply copy-paste the “Paraphrase” sentences in my Word document and start adding correct citations.

 Photo by Christin Hume on Unsplash

-Since the time I have started using PowerNotes application, my research process has become much more streamlined.
+Since the time I have started using the PowerNotes application, my research process has become much more streamlined.
 I encourage you to try this super productive application and make your research work more productive.
 If you are a doctorate or a research fellow like me, this will benefit you.
 You may consider starting with a free account and if found helpful you can upgrade to the premium paid account.
 I have discount codes for monthly and annual plans.
 With my discount code, you will be charged $3.99 per month instead of $4.99 per month and if you are interested to opt for an annual plan (recommended) then you will be charged $39.99 per year instead of $49.99 per year.
-You can consider this as a small investment in yourself that will reap you long term benefits in career.
-If you are interested kindly email me on firstname.lastname@example.org with the subject line “Need PowerNotes coupon code.”
+You can consider this as a small investment in yourself that will reap long-term benefits in your career.
+If you are interested kindly email me at firstname.lastname@example.org with the subject line “Need PowerNotes coupon code.”